PTSD: National Center for PTSD

 Elissa McCarthy, PhD

 Elissa McCarthy is a clinical psychologist who specializes in the assessment and treatment of PTSD and insomnia.
 She is a psychotherapist in the VA Connecticut Healthcare System, where she previously worked as a member of the PTSD Residential Rehabilitation Treatment Program treatment team and was the New England regional leader of the VA local evidence-based psychotherapy coordinators.
-She is a master trainer for VA's Cognitive Behavioral Therapy for Insomnia national rollout.
+She is a national lead for VA's Cognitive Behavioral Therapy for Insomnia national rollout.
 Dr. McCarthy's current research interests are focused on studying the effectiveness and implementation of evidence-based psychotherapies for PTSD and insomnia.
-Dr. McCarthy received her Ph.D. from the University of Connecticut and completed a VA postdoctoral fellowship at the VISN 1 Mental Illness Research, Education and Clinical Centers (MIRECC) site.
+Dr. McCarthy received her PhD from the University of Connecticut and completed a VA postdoctoral fellowship at the VISN 1 Mental Illness Research, Education and Clinical Centers (MIRECC) site.

 Todd McKee, MDiv, Program Manager

 Todd McKee, manager of the PTSD Consultation Program, serves as a consultant on questions related to educational and clinical resources.
-In addition to overseeing the day-to-day operations of the program, he answers questions and helps providers find tools, information, courses, patient education materials, and other available resources on the National Center for PTSD's website.
-Mr. McKee worked for many years as a case manager and administrator in a community mental health center and also has experience working as a chaplain in healthcare and correctional facility settings.
+In addition to overseeing the day-to-day operations of the program, he answers questions and helps providers find tools, information, courses, patient education materials and other available resources on the National Center for PTSD's website.
+Mr. McKee worked for many years as a case manager and administrator in a community mental health center and has experience working as a chaplain in health care and correctional facility settings.
 He understands many of the challenges that providers face in a busy and sometimes stressful work environment and is eager to help clinicians get the information and support they need in an efficient and timely manner.
 He received his MDiv from Princeton Theological Seminary.

 Macgregor Montaño, PharmD, BCPP, Clinical Pharmacy Specialist